raweldon/response_analysis/README.md

 * 11/14/2018
     * combined all pickles into an excel sheet (pickels.xlsx)
     * use this sheet to check good and bad data points

+* 11/20/2018
+    * added sinusoidal fit to tilt data